KernFerm/GameplayGuardian/README.md

 ### 💌 Feedback is Fuel:

 Your thoughts and suggestions mean the world to us! 💬 Let us know how you feel, share your ideas, or point out what needs tweaking through our GitHub issues.
-Your feedback is crucial in steering GameplayGuardian towards perfection. 🌟
+Your feedback is crucial in steering GameplayGuardian towards perfection.

+**Don’t have a GitHub account?** It’s free and easy to set up!
+Sign up to track issues, follow our [organization's GitHub](#) for updates, or interact through issues directly!

 ## 📖 How to Add GameplayGuardian to Your Twitch Channel